Cable and X-Force: Publication history

 In mid-September, 2012, Marvel Comics announced that a new title Cable and X-Force would be published in December, headed by the creative team of Dennis Hopeless and Salvador Larroca.
 The series harkens back to the early days of the original X-Force: Cable leads a fugitive team consisting of Domino, Colossus, Forge and Doctor Nemesis, against the newly formed Uncanny Avengers, led by Cable's uncle, Havok.
 Hope Summers has a penchant for showing up in the series, as she is Cable's de facto daughter - several issues, including #005, give much attention to Hope on her journey to rejoin her father and his new X-Force team.

 As part of the "All-New Marvel NOW!" campaign, a new volume of X-Force was launched in February 2014, replacing Cable and X-Force and Uncanny X-Force vol.2.
-It features a team of Cable, Psylocke, Fantomex and Marrow, written by X-Men: Legacy writer Simon Spurrier.
+It features a team of Cable, Psylocke, Fantomex, and Marrow, written by X-Men: Legacy writer Simon Spurrier.

 Plot summary

 Volume 1

-Cable seeks the help of Dr. Nemesis because of the headaches and visions he has been having.
-He builds him a mechanical arm since his left arm atrophied due to lack of use all the time it was metal from the Techno-organic virus.
+Cable seeks the help of Doctor Nemesis because of the headaches and visions he has been having.
+He builds him a mechanical arm, since his left arm atrophied due to lack of use all the time.
+It was metal from the techno-organic virus.
 He cannot fix his metal eye, so he covers it with an eye patch.
 Cable is then able to help Forge cure his mental illness by using his telepathic powers.
 Hope teams up with Domino in order to find Cable, who has been missing since the events of "Messiah Complex".
 After being reunited with one another, Cable and Hope both share a vision in which a tanker hits the shore in Miami Beach and from which a mysterious mass comes out.

 A few days later, Havok finds Cable and his team surrounded by multiple dead bodies.
 He then tries to confront them about the massacre but instead of explaining himself, Cable uses a teleportation gate and disappears.
 After running away from the Avengers, Colossus get into an argument with Cable about the fact that they had to kill the workers in the facility.

 Some days earlier, Domino saves people from the mysterious mass in Miami Beach by teaming up with Hope.
 After getting a sample of the mass, as instructed by Doctor Nemesis, she manages to destroy it by using Forge's antidote.
 Meanwhile, Cable undergoes brain surgery and it turns out that despite the fact that he woke up; his brain is still swelling which could lead to a potential death.
 Despite the warnings of his teammates, and especially Domino, Cable goes to deal with a threat he sensed with the help of Colossus.